darron/canary/README.md

 1. Add ability to notify a different email address on the fly: '/BASE_CANARY_PATH/path/email@example.com' - possibly very dangerous - need to secure so it doesn't become a spam fest.
 2. If `/hit/page.{gif,jpg,png,js}` is requested, then return proper type of file with proper headers.
+3. Only email every INTERVAL seconds - protects from email flood/DoS.
+4. Keep count of hits from page-IP combo.
+(Maybe something simple like Redis.)
+5. Get some more IP data - location related.